Zabriskie Point is a 1970 USA romance by Michelangelo Antonioni.

 Starring Ben Stiller, Owen Wilson and Christine Taylor.

+anymore.
 But when evil fashion guru Mugatu hires Zoolander, he thinks his life has turned back round again, that is until he finds out that Mugatu has actually brainwashed him to kill the Prime Minister of Malaysia.
-Can Zoolander and his new friends find out
+Can Zoolander and his new

 UK: The cut US PG-13 version was passed 12A/12 for moderate bad language, drug and sex references without further BBFC cuts for: